IHE/RAD.IRA/input/pagecontent/rad-x10.md

 The Manager did not receive a `2xx` response within a predetermined time frame from a Receiver after the Manager sent a context event.

+The Manager initially responded with a `202` Accepted when received a context or content change via Initiate Report Context [RAD-X3](rad-x3.html), Terminate Report Context [RAD-X4](rad-x4.html), Update Report Content [RAX-X5](rad-x5.html) or Select Report Content [RAD-X6](rad-x6.html), but later rejected the reqeust.

 The Manager detected a websocket connection issue with a Receiver.

 ##### 2:3.X10.4.3.2 Message Semantics